-Investigation Description Class A - Identified Council has identified that the land should be included on the CLIS because a potentially contaminating land use is known to have been undertaken (Appendix A), but the results of any formal investigation have not been provided to Council.
+Investigation Class Description A - Identified Council has identified that the land should be included on the CLIS because a potentially contaminating land use is known to have been undertaken (Appendix A), but the results of any formal investigation have not been provided to Council.
 At this status, it is not possible to determine if land could be suitable for any particular use.
 B - Assessed Council has been provided with a contamination assessment report or other documentation indicating that the land is (or has been) contaminated, but is not satisfied, based on information provided in contamination assessment reports, that the land is suitable for any specific land uses and, therefore, further consideration of investigation, remediation or validation is required to determine a relevant application.
 Reports may indicate that the land may be suitable for some uses with conditions such as limited depth of excavation or contamination remaining in inaccessible areas due to existing structure etc. For any land adjacent to identified potentially contaminated land where a contamination assessment report received by Council has identified that contamination has migrated to the adjoining land will be classified as assessed.
-C - Site The land has been remediated, however, is subject to a site Management Plan management plan (SMP).
+C - Site Management Plan The land has been remediated, however, is subject to a site management plan (SMP).
 Any new DA must consider the requirements of a SMP that applies to the land.
-D - Suitable for Council has been provided with a contamination Limited Uses assessment report or other documentation indicating that the land is (or has been) contaminated, but is satisfied, based on information provided in contamination assessment reports, that the land is suitable for some specific land uses without conditions.
+D - Suitable for Limited Uses Council has been provided with a contamination assessment report or other documentation indicating that the land is (or has been) contaminated, but is satisfied, based on information provided in contamination assessment reports, that the land is suitable for some specific land uses without conditions.
+Further consideration of investigation, remediation or validation would be required to determine a relevant application for more sensitive land uses.
+E - Unrestricted Council is satisfied based on information provided in contamination assessment reports that the land is suitable for all land uses and, therefore, no further investigation is required to determine a relevant application.
+This category shall only be used where no further assessment of contamination is required to determine the suitability of any permissible DA.